pytorch/pytorch/docs/source/distributed.rst

     RuntimeError: Error when verifying shape tensors for collective ALLREDUCE on rank 0.
 This likely indicates that input shapes into the collective are mismatched across ranks.
 Got shapes:  10
     [ torch.LongTensor{1} ]

 In addition, `TORCH_DISTRIBUTED_DEBUG=DETAIL` can be used in conjunction with `TORCH_SHOW_CPP_STACKTRACES=1` to log the entire callstack when a collective desynchronization is detected.
+These collective desynchronization checks will work for all applications that use ``c10d`` collective calls backed by process groups created with the
+ :func:`torch.distributed.init_process_group` and :func:`torch.distributed.new_group` APIs.